26 February 2021

 • The mitigation steps should be shared and passed on to following teams.
 E.g. the next duty shift or other teams possible to hit the same issue again.
 It can become a team heads up or notice broadcast.

 • Continue the monitoring after mitigation is applied.
-Make sure things are truely fixed, especially for issues only happen time-to-time.
+Make sure things are truly fixed, especially for issues only happen time-to-time.
 The mitigation should be effective in different scenarios, e.g. when the victim cluster changes workload pattern, undergo an upgrading, enabled new feature, e.g. when it applies to other clusters with different setups.
 The mitigation may need to cherry-pick to older codebases and involves patching too.

 • Verifying by scenarios involves having more complete understanding of what scenarios can happen.
 Rather than digging own parts, it requires team members to reach out wider scope, to understand what are the other moving parts in production, and what other people are doing, e.g. a parallel rollout of another feature by another team previously unknown.
 Scope yields more importance than depth sometime.